Frequently Asked Questions

 How is the Carbon Levy rate set?

-The Government of Alberta provided set rates for each hydrocarbon fuel consumed.
+The Government of Canada provided set rates for each hydrocarbon fuel consumed.

 Why is the G.S.T. charged on top of the Carbon Levy?